-9. Performing audit procedures if inconsistency in audit evidence or other specific conditions are identified procedures are necessary (e.g. confirming directly with a third party or using the work of an expert).
+9. Performing audit procedures if inconsistency in audit evidence or other specific

-If the conditions identified during the audit cause the auditor to believe that a document may not be authentic, that terms in a document have been modified or that audit evidence obtained from one source is inconsistent with that obtained from another, the auditor shall determine what modifications or additions to audit
+If conditions identified during the audit cause the auditor to believe that a document may not be authentic, that terms in a document have been modified or that audit evidence obtained from one source is inconsistent with that obtained from another, the auditor shall determine what modifications or additions to audit procedures are necessary (e.g. confirming directly with a third party or using the work of an expert).